pistolatoandrea/ML-Data-AI-Portfolio/README.md

-# 💡 My 10-Project Machine Learning Journey
+# MLOps and Modern AI Engineering Portfolio

-This repository documents my comprehensive learning path through 10 end-to-end Machine Learning, Data Engineering (MLOps), and Modern AI projects.
+This repository documents my comprehensive learning path through 10 end-to-end Machine Learning, DevOps (MLOps), and Modern AI projects.
 The goal is to build a robust portfolio demonstrating practical skills across diverse methodologies and deployment scenarios.

 ## 🗺️ Project Roadmap and Status

-The projects are organized into three core categories: **Foundations (A)**, **Engineering (B)**, and **Modern AI (C)**.
+The projects are organized into three core categories: **ML Foundations (A)**, **MLOps (B)**, and **Modern AI (C)**.

 | ID | Project Name | Category | Status | Key Skills | Folder Link |
 | :---: | :--- | :--- | :---: | :--- | :--- |